 - The pinch mode is used for small objects that have to be picked precisely.
 This Operation Mode can only grip objects between the distal phalanxes of the fingers.

 - The scissor mode is used primarily for tiny objects.
-This mode is less powerful the the three others, but is precise.
+This mode is less powerful than the other three modes, but is precise.
 In scissor mode, it is not possible to surround an object.
-Here, fingers B and C move laterally towards each other while finger A remains still.
+Here, Fingers B and C move laterally towards each other while Finger A remains still.

 The four pre-set Operation Modes can be chosen by the user (see Figure 1.3).

 Figure 1.3 : The four Operation Modes of the 3-Finger Adaptive Robot Gripper.

 The second movement of the Gripper is the closing and opening of the fingers as shown in Figure 1.4.
 This action is performed with a single input from the user.
 Each finger is not controlled independently; the Gripper itself closes each finger until it reaches a stable configuration, on an object or against the Gripper palm.
 Note that a user can specify the relative speed at which the fingers will close and the relative force that will be applied to an object.